tonylubin/webscraper/README.md

 <br>

-As a user I will look up a product that I would like to purchase on the Boots website.
+As a user I will look up a product that I would like to purchase on the Sainsbury's website.
 Then I will navigate to the the Money Saver App homepage and enter the product that I want to set-up the price alert for, as well as my email address for the price alert to be sent to.
 This is demonstrated on a "how to page".

 I also have the possibility to get a reminder of the price alert(s) I have set-up and the ability to delete any, all from the convenience of the website pages of the app.